 Gloria is getting her first smartphone and she's shopping at Walmart for it.
 Leo says she has to decide what service she's going to use.
 Walmart will try and get her to do their service called Straight Talk, which is pay-as-you-go and can work with various carriers.
 Next, she'll want to think about how much data she needs.
 2GB when first starting out is fine and Leo would also recommend getting an iPhone.
 It's her first smartphone, and it's just plain easier to use.

 Jake bought a new phone on eBay, but he can't activate it because it says he owes money to AT&T — but he's never used it with AT&T. Leo says it's probably the carrier that has flagged the IMEI of that phone and locked it out.
 Leo advises contacting eBay and getting his money back.
 He should give the seller a bad review as well.
 Of course, he could pay the bill.
 But who wants to do that?
 This is why you don't buy phones on eBay.

-Warren wants a new iPhone, with a large screen.
+Warren wants a new iPhone with a large screen.
 But he doesn't know what to get.
-He wants on that will last awhile.
-Leo says that to future proof, you're going to want to get the iPhone XSMax.
+He wants one that will last awhile.
+Leo says that to future proof, he's going to want to get the iPhone XS Max.
 It'll have the longest runway as for use.
-You can get the iPhone XR, it's got the same internals as the iPhone XS, but it's a smaller liquid retina screen, not the OLED.
-You're also giving up the dual camera on the back, but the iPhone XR camera also still has a basic version of portrait mode, which is pretty good.
-You also get colors!
-It also has better battery life.
+He could get the iPhone XR, as it's got the same internals as the iPhone XS, but it's a smaller liquid retina screen, not OLED.
+He's also giving up the dual camera on the back, but the iPhone XR camera still has a basic version of portrait mode, which is pretty good.
+The iPhone XR is also available in several colors!

 Mick bought the iPhone XS and wanted to migrate all his text messages to the new phone.
 Leo says in the iPhone message settings, there is a backup to iCloud feature.
 But it has to be on beforehand in order to save all messages in the cloud.
 Otherwise, they are stored locally.